 Using Computers to Keep Track of Geological Data

-This picture shows a tiny part of a computer program used to manipulate data from thousands of wells.
+This picture shows a tiny part of a computer program used to manipulate digital data from thousands of wells.
 The Carrel 1-11 in Roger Mills County, Oklahoma, is the example.

 The next part of the program (below) gives information about the completion of the Red Fork formation in the Carrel 1-11.
 This is a decent gas well, neither extremely great nor extremely bad for its depth (13,050′).
 Note that the well’s “IPF” (inital production, flowing) initially made 1285 thousand cubic feet of gas per day plus 26 barrels of oil.
 The “flowing” part tells us that no pump was needed to produce this well….the hydrocarbons flowed out under their own pressure!
 This is a good thing!

 Under “Pressures,” you will see that the “FTP” (flowing tubing pressure at the wellhead in pounds per square inch, or PSI) was 950 pounds.
 This is a fair pressure, and indicates that the well is likely to produce for some time.